trek-view/basecamp/_posts/2019-08-23-diy-google-street-view-part-6-increasing-gopro-fusion-battery-life.md

 I use one produced by Anker.
 I chose the [Anker PowerCore+ 26800](https://www.anker.com/products/variant/powercore-26800/A1374011).
 It was one of the most powerful batteries on the market at the time of purchase (early-2019) and had receive a number of positive reviews.
 And, not only does it help when shooting tours, it's also great at powering my other electronics, including my laptop.

-From a full charge, I can shoot over 5 hours of video continually using the PowerCore+ 26800 -- the equivalent of 10 GoPro Fusion batteries.
-In 5 second time-lapse mode, the battery will give easily give me 24 hours of shooting -- usually more than enough for multi-day hikes.
+[The standard Fusion battery holds 2620Ma](https://www.amazon.co.uk/GoPro-ASBBA-001-Fusion-Battery-Black/dp/B078XY2L42).
+The PowerCore holds 26800Ma -- the equivalent of 10 GoPro Fusion batteries.

+In 5 second time-lapse mode, the PowerCore battery will give easily give me 24 hours of shooting -- usually more than enough even for multi-day hikes.

 _Note, you don't a need a battery with charge capacity as high as the Anker PowerCore+ 26800.
 Think about quality as well as power when buying.
 Beware of cheap external batteries with a low power output as they might not produce enough charge to keep the camera on._